-The latest edition of the ISMG Security Report analyzes the root causes of the Capital One data breach.
-Also featured: breach remediation advice and compliance with New York's new third-party risk management requirements.
+The latest edition of the ISMG Security Report analyzes the surge in the use of employee monitoring tools for the increasingly remote workforce.
+Also featured: Discussions about IoT security guidelines and CCPA compliance requirements.

 With so many employees working from home during the COVID-19 pandemic, vendors of time-tracking and productivity-monitoring software report surging interest in their wares.
 Regardless of whether organizations deploy light-touch or more Big Brother types of approaches, beware potential privacy repercussions.